 What is a variant product?

-A variant product is a product, and it is also a variant of a product model.
+A variant product is a product and it is also a variant of a product model.
 It shares the common attributes of a product model but also has its own properties.
-A variant product has a product identifier (ex: SKU) and its own UUID.
-Please note that the SKU is now optional.
+A variant product has a product identifier (ex: SKU).

 What is a family variant?